Tell us what you think about our site...

-Reducing car trips
+Reducing car trips and using public transport

 Parents - if you have to drive to school:

-• Park well away from school entrances and yellow zig zags
+• park well away from school entrances and yellow zig zags

-• Find a location some distance from the school so that you can park and stride
+• find a location some distance from the school so that you can park and stride

-• Talk to other parents about sharing lifts to reduce congestion and pollution
+• talk to other parents about sharing lifts to reduce congestion and pollution

-• Make sure that your child gets out on the pavement side when you are dropping them off
+• make sure that your child gets out on the pavement side when you are dropping them off

-• Don't leave your engine running when waiting to collect children - an idling engine produces 80% more emissions than when a vehicle is in motion.
+• don’t leave your engine running when waiting to collect children – an idling engine produces 80% more emissions than when a vehicle is in motion

 Top 5 reasons for leaving the car at home: